A snapshot overview of schools in Kampala that are considered (although not necessarily chosen) by English-speaking expat parents.

 Uganda Primary Schools Curriculum/adapted international curriculum/UCE/UACE/IGCSEs/Ugandan Advanced Level/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,500 pupils

 Initially established in the early 30’s in over 20 villages and towns, the Aga Khan schools run by AKES consist of two nurseries, one primary and elementary and one secondary in Kampala.
 The high school has two divisions; the national delivering the Uganda curriculum resulting in qualifications equivalent to British GCSEs and A-Levels and the international division teaching IGCSEs and the IB Diploma.
-88 per cent of a small cohort of candidates passed the IB Diploma.
+88 per cent of a small cohort of candidates passed the IB Diploma in 2018..

 Galaxy International School Uganda